engity-com/bifroest/docs/reference/cli/audit/decrypt.md

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-decrypt-", heading=3)>>
 Private SSH key used to decrypt encrypted event payloads.
 Repeat the flag when needed.
 A matching key is required for an encrypted audit log.

+<<flag("expectedProducerId", "string", id_prefix="audit-decrypt-", heading=3)>>
+External trust anchor in the form `<auditlogName>=<64-hex-producer-id>`.
+Repeat when needed.
+For a source with this flag, the configured signing private key is not opened and may be absent.
+The value must come from an independently trusted channel.

 <<flag("output", ref("File Path", "../../data-type.md#file-path"), default="-", id_prefix="audit-decrypt-", heading=3)>>
 Output file. `-` writes plaintext JSON Lines to stdout.
-Output paths inside the journal or equal to a signing identity, decryption identity, or referenced encryption public-key file are rejected.
+Output paths inside any enabled configured journal, or equal to the signing identity or referenced encryption public-key file of any enabled configured audit log, are rejected.
+Supplied decryption identities are also protected.

 <<flag("force", "bool", default=False, id_prefix="audit-decrypt-", heading=3)>>
 Replaces an existing output file.